microsoft/globalopenaihack/README.md

 ## What is this repository?
 This repository is full of sample applications,tutorials, and instructional guidance on a variety of AI capabilities and solutions.
 - SemanticKernel tutorials: A standalone set of interactive tutorials intended to teach you about the various capabilities of the Semantic Kernel SDK.
-Expand the Semantic Kernel folder and then open the notebook.pynb in each Tutorial0x folder. **IMPORTANT: Be sure to start with Tutorial00 as it will help you create your connection to OpenAI that will be critical to each of the other tutorials.**
+Expand the Semantic Kernel folder and then open the *.pynb at the root of each Tutorial0x folder. **IMPORTANT: Be sure to start with Tutorial00 as it will help you create your connection to OpenAI that will be critical to each of the other tutorials.**
 - Quickstarts: including quickstarts for code generation, intent detection, and sentiment analysis.
 - Unfortunately, we can't host any of our video content here, but you can find our videos [here](https://aka.ms/GlobalAIHackathonVids).